jul0105/last-byte.github.io/_posts/2020-05-09-offops-in-ad-1.md

 So here, what we really need to focus is:
 - Session: "Interactive" means this the user is physically logged on the machine.
 When you see "RemoteInteractive" for example it could mean someone might have logged in using RDP
 - User Name: this is the UI rendered username, which can be different from the effective username used to login
-- Domain: this is the Kerberos realm we talked about in the last post.
+- Domain: this is the Kerberos realm we talked about in [the last post](https://blog.notso.pro/2020-05-07-offops-in-ad-0/).
 - Logon Server: this tells us the netbios name of the Domain Controller to which the user authenticated
 - Logon Time: this is the time at which the user authenticated
 - SID: this is the user Security Identifier of the account.
 You can read more about SIDs on the [official documentation](https://docs.microsoft.com/it-it/windows/security/identity-protection/access-control/security-identifiers).
-We will talk about them more in depth in later posts
+We will talk about them more in depth in later posts, for now you just need to know it's a unique ID assigned to each object and used by Windows to manage security stuff
-- Username: this is the string used as username, take note
+- Username: this is the string used as username
-- NTLM: this is the NTLM hash of the password, the data we were looking for -
+- NTLM: this is the NTLM hash of the password, the data we were looking for :D
+-

+By the way, check out [Mimikatz's wiki](https://github.com/gentilkiwi/mimikatz/wiki) as it's full of really useful information :)